akpw/akpw/_drafts/2016-06-10-CollectionView-I.md

 }
 {% endhighlight %}

-Since we are handling the layout sections, we need to take care of invalidating those affected by relevant changes.
-For all other cases, we rely on `UICollectionViewFlowLayout` to do its part of heavy lifting/
+Since we are handling the layout for sections, we need to take care of invalidating those affected by relevant changes.
+For all other cases, we rely on `UICollectionViewFlowLayout` to do its part of the job.

+**iOS9 and the floating section headers**

+At that point, we are mostly done.
+However, as specified by [requirements](#requirements) our custom layout has to support both iOS8 and iOS9.

 ***Conclusion***

-The article went through major steps of implementing a custom  collection view layout, extending the concept of sections via adding a configurable global section.
+The article went through major steps of implementing a custom  collection view flow layout, extending the concept of sections headers according to specific [requirements](#requirements).

 The code shown in article is a part of [sample app](https://github.com/akpw/SwiftNetworkImages), which you can download and run / test in Xcode.